Gary adds an upgrade...the chassis we are refurbishing

 cage unsafe.
 The latest thought process is to keep this side of the

-car flat so the car will "pancake" the wall and not "hook", "climb" or "bounce" back into on coming racers.
+car flat so the car will "pancake" the wall and not "hook", "climb" or

 How much material you design into your upgrade depends on